societe-generale/aikit/docs/adding_new_models.rst

         custom_hyper = {"super_parameters":hp.HyperChoice(("superchoice_a","superchoice_b"))}

+See :ref:`model_register` for complete description of register.
-See _model_register for complete description of register
+See :ref:`hyper_parameters` for complete description of register.

 Remark:
 The registers behaves like singletons so you can modify them in any part of the code.